Skip to navigation Skip to content Skip to footer

 Once you enroll in Medicare, you can no longer contribute to an HSA.
 But you can continue to use the funds in your account to pay for qualified medical expenses.
 You can also use your HSA funds for other purposes after age 65, but you’ll pay income taxes for anything other than qualified medical expenses.

-HSA FAQs
+HSA FAQ

-This is a health plan that allows you to spend funds from a bank account called a health savings account (HSA) to cover IRS-qualified medical expenses.
-Funds in your HSA account can be used to pay for medical expenses before and after you have met your health plan deductible—and even for procedures that aren’t covered under your health plan, like LASIK.
+This is a health plan that allows you to spend funds from an HSA to cover IRS-qualified medical expenses.
+Funds in your HSA can be used to pay for medical expenses before and after you have met your health plan deductible — and even for procedures that aren’t covered under your health plan, like LASIK.

 Typical HSA-compatible plans have these features:

-• Fully covered preventive care that is available before you meet your deductible.
+• Fully covered preventive care that is available before you meet your deductible

 To be eligible for an HSA, you must:

-• Not be claimed as a dependent on someone else’s tax return.
+• Not be claimed as a dependent on someone else's tax return

 Yes.
 An HSA-compatible plan covers in-network preventive services at 100% even if your deductible hasn’t been met.